Raicuparta/rai-pal/README.md

 - Find all the Unreal Engine games in your Steam library (even the ones you haven't installed yet).
 - Automatically find installed Unreal Engine games (supports Steam, GOG, and Epic, more to come later).
 - Detect the Unreal Engine version of games you have installed.
-- Show the UEVR compatibility score for installed Steam games (hidden by default, check the filters menu).
 - Download and auto-update UEVR.
 - Launch UEVR for a specific game, so you don't need to select the game process in the UEVR menu.